jancarloviray/scalable-maintainable-css/README.md

 - http://oocss.org/
 - http://bem.github.io/bem-method/html/all.en.html

-## What is a Maintainable and Scalable CSS?
+## What does maintainable CSS and scalable CSS mean?

 TODO: define scalability and maintainability

-## Checklist
+### Things to think about

+Some of these items may conflict with each other.
+Also, depending on the size and life of the project, some may or may not even be relevant.

-- How easy is it to navigate through the files?
+- How easy is it to navigate through the files and find what you want?
-- Ease to modify
+- How easy is it to modify a property?
-- Knowing Precisely What Classes Are Used or Not
+- Do you know which classes are used or not?
+Is this class safe to delete or will it cause hell to break loose?
+- Is it clean and organized?
+- Is the source code well structured and easy to read?
-- Clean and Organized
+- Are skin and layout classes distinguished?
-- Skin vs Layout Separated
 - Is it themable?
-- Loose coupling, strong cohesion
+- Is it DRY?
+- Is the cohesion between siblings or descendants strong and discoverable?
-- Quick to develop
+- Is it quick to develop with this method?
-- Code Reuse
-- Team Efficiency
-- Scalable
+- How easy is it to reuse code?
+- Is it easy for new members to discover elements and modify?
+- Will new features be easy to add?
+- What about when new changes happen?

 ## BEM